Scottify20/imdb-movie-search/README.md

 #### Planned
 - Rebuilt with Angular and Sass
-- See popular and your recently viewed titles on the homepage
+- See trending movies and TV series on the homepage.
 - Create custom lists
 - Keep track of the movies, series, and episodes you have watched.